 While any amount of organic material will eventually decompose, most pros recommend you cultivate a 2:1 ratio between the two (slightly more browns than greens) and layer each type in alternation to help the breakdown process.
 This just makes it all go faster.

 How to Compost at Home

-Theoretically, if you lived in an area with lots of open yard space, you could just toss your compostables on the ground in a trench and all would be well.
+Toss your compostables on the ground in a trench and all would be well.
 If you want to do that, go for it!
-The worms will get busy and create beautiful compost for you.
-And as long as you bury additions deep enough, critters won’t be a problem.
+The worms will get busy and create beautiful compost for you, and as long as you bury material deep enough critters won’t be a problem.

 - Select a dry, shady spot for your homemade aerobic compost bin or pile, ideally near a water source.

-- Set up a simple container to hold your compost together.
+- Build a simple container to hold your compost together.
 Google terms like “wire composter” or “high-rise composter” to get ideas.

 - Add “browns” and “greens” as they are collected, making sure that larger items are chopped or shredded to aid the breakdown process.

 - Moisten dry materials as they are added and bury wet materials like fruit approximately ten inches under the compost pile’s surface.
 It should feel moist (not soggy) to the touch.